I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

-- Cook 2 tablespoons of butter and diced apples in a nonstick pot over medium heat for about 4-5 minutes on one side, then turn to prevent burning.
-Add the apple cider, one tablespoon of sugar, one teaspoon of cinnamon, and cook for another 3-4 minutes until the apples are soft.
+- Cook 2 tablespoons of butter and diced apples in a nonstick pot over medium heat for about 4-5 minutes, stirring every minute or so to prevent burning.
+Add the apple cider, one tablespoon of sugar, one teaspoon of cinnamon, the lemon juice, and cook for another 3-4 minutes until the apples are soft.
 Combine the cornstarch and two tablespoons of water in a small bowl and add to the apples.
 Heat on medium-high until the mixture begins to boil.
 Then add the cherry juice and diced cherries.
 Allow to cool to room temperature.

-- Preheat the oven to 400 F. Spray a mini cupcake tin liberally with nonstick cooking spray.
-Roll out the dough onto a floured surface and cut into small circles just slightly larger than the holes of the tin, using a small cup.
+- Preheat the oven to 400° F. Spray a mini cupcake tin liberally with nonstick cooking spray.
+Roll out the dough onto a floured surface and cut into small circles just slightly larger than the holes of the tin, using a small cup, or a small, half-pint mason jelly jar (8 oz).
 Then place each round in each hole of the tin and press down gently.
 Fill each dough round with about a half tablespoon of cooked apple and cherry filling.
 Don’t fill them above the line of the tin or they will boil over.
-Bake for 20 minutes, then allow to cool 5-10 minutes before devouring.
+Bake for 14-16 minutes, then allow to cool 10 minutes before devouring.
 Top with a little whipped cream if you’d like.
+Makes about 14 bites.

 Rate the Recipe